 - Keep warm or reheat to glaze the ham.
-Once the ham has reached 120F, remove from oven and increase to 425F.
+Once the ham has reached 120F, remove it from the oven and increase it to 425F.

-- Glaze the ham every 15 min. until it reaches 150F.
+- Glaze the ham every 15 minutes until it reaches 135F-145F.
 Let it rest for a few minutes before carving.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.